The irreducibility of the spaces of rational curves on del Pezzo manifolds

 which is a contradiction by Lemma \ref{sectionirr} again.
 Therefore $R_{2} = R_{3} = 0$ and $R = R_{4}$.
 This implies that the tangent hyperplane section of $B$ at $f(p)$ is a cone with vertex at $f(p)$.
 Thus there are only finitely many such points by a similar argument of the proof of \cite[Corollary 2.2]{Coskun2009}.

-It remains to show that there are only finitely many points outside $f^{-1}(B)$ with the required property.
+It remains to show that there are only finitely many points outside $f^{-1}(B)$ where the fiber dimension may jump.
 Assume that there is a proper irreducible curve $C$ on $X$ where the fiber dimension is $n-2$.
 Then $f(C) \not\subset B$ by the above argument.
 Let $Z$ be the reduced subscheme of $X$ covered by lines intersecting with $C$.
-By Lemma \ref{spanned}, we obtain that $\dim Z \ge n-1$.
+The subscheme $Z$ is the union of all subschemes $Z_{p}$ which are spanned by lines through $p\in C$.
+Since each $Z_{p}$ has dimension $n-1$ by Lemma \ref{spanned}, hence $\dim Z \ge n-1$.
 If $\dim Z = n$, then the family of lines intersecting $C$ covers $X$.
 However, those lines are not free, which is a contradiction.
 Hence we have $\dim Z = n-1$.
 Now, for a point $p \in C$, we let $D_{p}$ be the reduced divisor on $X$ which is covered by lines through $p$.
 Then we claim that: \begin{claim} There is a nonempty divisor $D$ on $X$ such that $D \subset D_{p}$ for any point $p \in C$.
-We set $D^{C}$ to be the maximal divisor satisfying this property. \end{claim} \begin{proof} First, it immediately follows that there is a divisor $D$ on $X$ such that $D \subset D_{p}$ for any point $p$ in an open subset $U \subset C$ since otherwise $Z$ would dominate $X$.
+We set $D^{C}$ to be the maximal divisor satisfying this property. \end{claim} \begin{proof} First, it follows that there is a divisor $D$ on $X$ such that $D \subset D_{p}$ for any point $p$ in an open subset $U \subset C$ since $D\subset Z$ and $\dim Z = n-1$.
+We will show that $U=C$.
 We define a subset $\Gamma \subset C \times D$ by

 Consider the following commutative diagram